Hervar77/infinity-doc/mkdocs/api/infinity.smtp.md

 - none: `0`
   >No authentication (allow sending messages without authentication).

 - default: `1`
   >Authenticate using the default username and password method.

 - sasl: `2`
-  >Authenticate using SASL (Simple Authentication and Security Layer)
+  >Authenticate using SASL (Simple Authentication and Security Layer).

 Example: